Randolph College Home Page Give Today! Support Randolph College

 News Headlines

-I am currently chair of the department of political science and teach a variety of introductory and advanced courses in political theory, American politics, and public policy in the department of political science as well as handling pre-law advising and the American politics and political theory minors.
+I am currently chair of the department of political science and teach a variety of courses in political theory, American politics, and public policy.
+I also handle pre-law advising across the college and the American politics and political theory minors.

 In my courses, I like to run simulations, inspire creative projects, and send students on adventures beyond campus, but what I love most is sitting in a seminar room or the student union and talking with students about an interesting text or idea.

-I live a block and a half from Randolph with my partner, Molly Boggs, who is director of academic writing at Sweet Briar.
-We have two kids, Abe and Daria, and a striped cat, Sweet Dee.
-We enjoy comedy, music, gaming, gardening.
+I live a block and a half from Randolph with my partner, Molly Boggs, who works in the office of student success at the College.
+We have two kids and a striped cat named Sweet Dee.
+We enjoy comedy, music, gaming (card, board, and video), and gardening.

 ×